prebid/prebid.github.io/dev-docs/modules/mass.md

 {: .alert.alert-warning :}
 ## Disclosure

-- This module loads external JavaScript to render creatives
+This module loads external JavaScript to render creatives

-## Generic Mode
+## Custom Mode

-- You can specify your our own renderUrl using the module configuration option.
+You can specify your own `dealIdPattern` and `renderUrl` by adding one or more entries into the `custom` configuration option (see [Configuration Parameters](#configuration-parameters) below).
 When specifying a custom renderer, quality assurance is your responsibility.

 ## Integration